How to Choose the Best Property Management Software as a Landlord

 When it comes to managing your properties efficiently, every landlord has their own system: spreadsheets, filing cabinets, a document here, a photo there.
 But recently in the residential real estate industry, there’s been an influx in landlords adopting rental property management software to streamline the way they manage their business.
 Especially in an effort to cut unnecessary costs by operating more efficiently to increase ROI.

-However, there are quite a few property management systems for landlords on the market, so it can sometimes feel like simply another chore on your list to research and determine which one is best for your business.
+However, there are quite a few property management systems for small landlords on the market, so it can sometimes feel like simply another chore on your list to research and determine which one is best for your business.

 That’s where this guide comes in.